-Duty of care obligations (refer to Definitions) require the approved provider, person with management or control, nominated supervisor, persons in day-to-day charge, and staff to take reasonable steps to protect children from injury that is reasonably foreseeable.
+Duty of care obligations require the approved provider, person with management or control, nominated supervisor, persons in day-to-day charge, and staff to take reasonable steps to protect children from injury that is reasonably foreseeable.

-In addition, organisations have an organisational duty of care (refer to Definitions) to take reasonable precautions to prevent the abuse of a child by an individual associated with the organisation while the child is under its care, supervision or authority.
-The Victorian Reportable Conduct Scheme (refer to Definitions) seeks to improve organisations' responses to allegations of child abuse and neglect by their workers and volunteers.
+In addition, organisations have an organisational duty of care to take reasonable precautions to prevent the abuse of a child by an individual associated with the organisation while the child is under its care, supervision or authority.
+The Victorian Reportable Conduct Scheme to improve organisations' responses to allegations of child abuse and neglect by their workers and volunteers.
 The scheme is established by the Child Wellbeing and Safety Act 2005 (the Act) and relates to individuals associated with an organisation, including but not limited to committee members, employees, volunteers and contractors.